-A tension headache is pain or discomfort in the head, scalp, or neck, usually associated with muscle tightness in these areas.
+A tension headache is the most common type of headache.
+It is pain or discomfort in the head, scalp, or neck, and is usually associated with muscle tightness in these areas.

 If a headache occurs two or more times a week for several months or longer, the condition is considered chronic.
 Chronic daily headaches can result from the under- or over-treatment of a primary headache.

 Rebound headaches are headaches that keep coming back.
-They may occur if you overuse painkillers.
+They may occur when pain medicines are overused.

 Any activity that causes the head to be held in one position for a long time without moving can cause a headache.
 Such activities include typing or other computer work, fine work with the hands, and using a microscope.
 Sleeping in a cold room or sleeping with the neck in an abnormal position may also trigger a tension headache.